-(1) In this Division-
+In this Division -

-permitted indemnity provision (獲准許的彌償條文), in relation to a company, means a provision that-
+"permitted indemnity provision" (獲准許的彌償條文), in relation to a company, means a provision that -

-- (a) provides for indemnity against liability incurred by a director of the company to a third party; and - (b) meets the requirements specified in section 460(2); - third party (第三者), in relation to a company, means a person other than the company or an associated company. - (2) Sections 459, 460 and 461 apply to any provision made on or after the commencement date of those sections. - (3) Sections 462 and 463 apply to a permitted indemnity provision made on or after the commencement date of those sections. - (4) Section 464 applies to conduct by a director on or after the commencement date of that section.
+(a) provides for indemnity against liability incurred by a director of the company to a third party; and

+(b) meets the requirements specified in section 10.18(2);

+"third party" (第三者), in relation to a company, means a person other than the company or an associated company.

-459. Avoidance of provisions protecting director from liability
+10.16 Avoidance of provision relieving director from liability

-- (1) This section applies to a provision contained in a company's articles, or in a contract entered into by a company, or otherwise. - (2) If a provision purports to exempt a director of the company from any liability that would otherwise attach to the director in connection with any negligence, default, breach of duty or breach of trust in relation to the company, the provision is void.
+(1) A provision that purports to exempt a director of a company (to any extent) from any liability that would otherwise attach to the director in connection with any negligence, default, breach of duty or breach of trust in relation to the company is void.

-- (3) If, by a provision, the company directly or indirectly provides an indemnity for a director of the company, or a director of an associated company of the company, against any liability attaching to the director in connection with any negligence, default, breach of duty or breach of trust in relation to the company or associated company (as the case may be), the provision is void. - (4) Subsection (3) does not prevent a company from taking out and keeping in force insurance for a director of the company, or a director of an associated company of the company, against- - (a) any liability to any person attaching to the director in connection with any negligence, default, breach of duty or breach of trust (except for fraud) in relation to the company or associated company (as the case may be); or - (b) any liability incurred by the director in defending any proceedings (whether civil or criminal) taken against the director for any negligence, default, breach of duty or breach of trust (including fraud) in relation to the company or associated company (as the case may be).
+(2) A provision by which a company directly or indirectly provides an indemnity (to any extent) for a director of the company, or of an associated company, against any liability attaching to the director in connection with any negligence, default, breach of duty or breach of trust in relation to the company or the associated company, of which he, she or it is a director, is void.

+(3) Subsection (2) is subject to sections 10.17 and 10.18.

+(4) This section applies to any provision, whether contained in a company's articles or in any contract with the company or otherwise.

+10.17 Provision of insurance

+(1) Section 10.16(2) does not prevent a company from purchasing and maintaining for a director of the company, or of an associated company, insurance against any liability mentioned in that subsection except liability arising from any fraudulent act or fraudulent omission of the director.

+(2) Despite the exception in subsection (1), the company may purchase and maintain for the director insurance against any liability incurred by the director in defending any proceedings, whether civil or criminal, taken against the director for any negligence, default, breach of duty or breach of trust in relation to the company or the associated company, of which he, she or it is a director.

-460. Permitted indemnity provision
+10.18 Permitted indemnity provision